gentjankolicaj/java-samples/heap-leak/README.md

 # heap-leak

 ##	Introduction
-The project's purpose is to create conditions for heap leak on threads like : main[] an other non-daemon.
+The project's purpose is to create conditions for heap leak on threads like : app[] an other non-daemon.